wultra/mtoken-sdk-android/docs/Using-Operations-Service.md

   - `type`: Set to `ProximityCheckType.QR_CODE` or `ProximityCheckType.DEEPLINK`.
   - `timestampRequested`: The timestamp when the QR code was scanned (by default, it is created as the current timestamp when the object is instantiated).

+- Authorizing the ProximityCheck
+  When authorizing, the SDK will by default add `timestampSigned` to the `ProximityCheck` object.
+This timestamp indicates when the operation was signed.

 ### PACUtils
 - For convenience, utility class for parsing and extracting data from QR codes and deeplinks used in the PAC (Proximity Anti-fraud Check), is provided.